mrseanryan/dev-conferences/2024/WorldSummitAI-2024-NL/README.md

 - data is all that is needed (for weather prediction, physics models were discarded once they had enough data)

 [photos](./images/materials--cuspAI/)

+## Grammarly - AI enhanced writing

+- emphasised benefit of *hybrid* approach: LLM combined with other ML techniques and NLP
+  - speed
+  - reliability

 ### Brembo - Materials QA and Design